SENG480/course/grad_assn.md

 Title: Grad Student Assignment handout
 Author: Neil Ernst
 ---
-Report Due: Friday, one week after class ends,11:59pm** as a Github commit.
+Report Due: Friday, one week after class ends, 11:59pm as a Github commit.
 We mark the last commit unless told otherwise.

 DM me your suggested topic/format by Oct 1.
 I reserve the right to veto your topic.